Pandora becomes the latest tech company to turn to private equity

 The Financial times sees the amount as troubling for a variety of reasons.
 Among them: Because PE firms have record amounts of money at their disposal, they’ve been able to borrow nearly unheard-of sums from banks, giving them reason to look high and low for candidates and, in some cases, overpay.
 (Last year, when Vista Equity Partners acquired the event management company Cvent, it paid one of the highest multiples ever paid in a private equity takeover in tech.)

 It raises the question of whether many of these deals will make sense in retrospect.
-Either way, the trend doesn’t look to be ending any time soon.Featured Image: VooDoo13/Shutterstock
+Either way, with so much money sloshing around, the trend doesn’t look to be ending any time soon.Featured Image: VooDoo13/Shutterstock

 0